Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

-Medical Simulation Silicone - Premium Materials for Realistic Training Models
+Medical Simulation Silicones - Premium Materials for Realistic Training Models

-Medical simulation silicones are specially selected platinum-cured silicones that allow you to create realistic organs, skin, training manikins, and medical phantoms.
-This category contains only products suitable for medical training materials, such as training skin for sutures, wound and puncture models, organs and tissue blocks for cutting and dissection training, and phantoms for ultrasound, CT, or MRI imaging.
-The materials are skin-friendly for external use, have high tear strength, and can be customized in hardness and optics to the desired tissue type.
+Medical simulation silicones are specially selected platinum-cured silicones that allow you to create realistic organs, skin, practice mannequins, and medical phantoms.
+In this category, you will find only products suitable for medical training materials, such as practice skin for suturing, wound and puncture models, organs and tissue blocks for cutting and dissection training, and phantoms for imaging with ultrasound, CT, or MRI.
+The materials are skin-friendly for external use, have high tear strength, and can be adjusted in hardness and appearance to the desired tissue type.

 - Realistic Haptics: Natural softness and resistance like real tissue

-- Wide Hardness Range: From Shore 00-20 (very soft) to Shore A 40 for different fabric types
+- Wide Hardness Scale: From Shore 00-20 (very soft) to Shore A 40 for various tissue types

-- High Tear Strength: Resists repeated loads from cutting, bonding and pulling apart
+- High Tear Strength: Resistant to repeated stress from cutting, suturing, and tearing apart

 🎯 Product Line Overview - Available in Webshop